 Empires of Exchange is open to students admitted into the Syracuse Center semester programs in Florence.
-Interested students must complete the Signature Seminar questionnaire in OrangeAbroad.
+Interested students must complete the Signature Seminar questionnaire in the OrangeAbroad portal.
 A $300 deposit will be required to hold your place in the seminar.
-This is due upon receipt of your Empires of Exchange acceptance email.
-Details on submitting the deposit will be included in your acceptance email.
+Further details will be provided by your program advisor.

-Space is limited, and it is to your advantage to apply early.
-In the event that there is insufficient interest in the seminar, Syracuse Abroad may choose to cancel the program your deposit will be applied to your semester charges.
+Enrollment in the seminar is limited.
+In the event that there is insufficient interest in the seminar, Syracuse Abroad may choose to cancel the program and your deposit applied to your semester charges.

 An Empires of Exchange seminar fee will be posted to your Syracuse Bursar account in addition to the semester program fee.

 The seminar program fee of $2,550 covers transportation during the program, entrance fee to all seminar sites, and hotel accommodations.
 Check with your financial aid office to determine if financial aid can be used towards the seminar fee.
 View all Cost & Aid details.